erubinof/GEOG418-Assignment-3/README.md

 ## Neighbourhood matrix

-Describe the concept of a weighted neighbourhood matrix.
+***Describe the concept of a weighted neighbourhood matrix.

-The code to create a list of neighbours in R is very simple thanks to the poly2nb() function in the ‘spdep’ package.
-If we want to change from default queen weighting to rook weighting in our selection, we simply change the ‘queen = TRUE’ to ‘queen = FALSE’.

-We will use the 'spdep' package to create a list of neighbours in R. Using the poly2nb() function,
+We will use the R 'spdep' package's poly2nb() function to create a list of neighbours.
+To change between queen and rook weighting, you can change the code to include queen = FALSE as a parameter.
+If that code is not present, it will default to queen = TRUE, meaning that it will conduct queen weighting.

 ```{r Neighbours, echo=TRUE, eval=TRUE, warning=FALSE}